UST-QuAntiL/quantil-docs/docs/user-guide/algorithm.md

 ![alt text](./images/algorithm/Link_Problem_Type_-_Step_3.PNG "Link Problem Type")

+## Dereference Problem Types

+!!! info
+    To remove a existing reference to a problem type, the user has to be in the ``General Tab`` of the ``Algorithm View``, which can be reached by clicking on a algorithm in the ``Algorithm List View``.

-To remove the reference from a problem type, the user simply has to click on the "Delete" button which is located next to the displayed problem type.
+To dereference a problem type, the user has to scroll to the ``Problem Types`` field and simply click on the ``Delete button`` of the problem type he wants to remove from the algorithm.

 ![alt text](./images/algorithm/Unlink_Problem_Type.PNG "Unlink Problem Type")